Tag Archives: Heated driveway

 Over the years, my aging back has slowly been urging me to look into getting one of those fancy radiant heated driveways.
 I guess what pushed me over the edge was when my wife went down.
 Now, being the responsible husband that I am, I’m taking action.
 An automated heated driveway would not only keep the entire driveway clear of snow and ice 24/7, it also dries the surface after a storm, so there’s no chance the melted snow will refreeze.
 Regardless of the storm, or the time of day, our driveway will be clear and safe.
 I’m such a responsible husband.

-Now, unlike most of my other summer chores, I’m not waiting until fall to start this project.
+Unlike most of my other summer chores, I’m not waiting until fall to start this project.
 Installing the heated driveway now is a smart move.
 I don’t have to worry about the frantic seasonal push to complete the work before winter hits.
 The heated driveway will be ready well before the first snow falls.
 Man, I’m such a responsible husband.

 Fortunately, dealing with Warmzone makes the process of installing a heated driveway easy.
 Their customer support is absolutely top notch.
 I knew nothing about radiant heat, but they walked me through the various options and answered all of my questions.
 They have a team of experienced designers who are creating my custom system, and they even provide free installation training for the installers and electrician.
 Yep, this project is one that I’m actually excited about this year.
 My wife and I are going to enjoy this for years to come.